BEROCHLU/sakata/README.md

   `npm run plot-triple`

 > [!NOTE]
 > Despite its vulnerabilities, Node.js 16 is chosen for its high speed on GitHub Actions.
-In my original neural network (output1-spot), I improved the speed of dot product calculations by replacing the 'dot' function from mathjs with the standard 'reduce' function.
+In my original neural network (output1.js), I improved the speed of dot product calculations by replacing the **dot** function from mathjs with the standard **reduce** function.
 Consequently, the learning speed is now faster compared to brain.js.